berenazakliii/berenazakli.github.io2/documentation.md

 With more items, sorting, searching, and sectioning become more important to keep the list organized and easy to browse.

+## Reflection NADİNS STORY

+What inspired me most about Nadin’s story is how she started with a simple idea and focused on creating a meaningful, enjoyable experience rather than trying to build something overly complex.
+It showed me that passion and creativity matter just as much as technical skill.
+In the future, I’d like to explore an idea that connects my own interests with interactive learning and turns it into a playful, engaging Swift Playground.

 DOCUMENTATİON OF THE PROJECTS:

 ## [Swift video:](https://drive.google.com/file/d/1Sv3gThbgu-gjOIpwiryBfZp0z_RLUF9Y/view?usp=sharing)